Feminism: Demographics

 According to 2014 Ipsos poll covering 15 developed countries, 53 percent of respondents identified as feminists, and 87 percent agreed that "women should be treated equally to men in all areas based on their competency, not their gender".
 However, only 55 percent of women agreed that they have "full equality with men and the freedom to reach their full dreams and aspirations".
 Taken together, these studies reflect the importance differentiating between claiming a "feminist identity" and holding "feminist attitudes or beliefs".

 According to a 2015 poll, 18 percent of Americans use the label of "feminist" to describe themselves, while 85 percent are feminists in practice as they reported they believe in "equality for women".
 The poll found that 52 percent did not identify as feminist, 26 percent were unsure, and 4 percent provided no response.

 Sociological research shows that, in the US, increased educational attainment is associated with greater support for feminist issues.
 In addition, politically liberal people are more likely to support feminist ideals compared to those who are conservative.

 According to a 2016 Survation poll for the Fawcett Society, 7 percent of Britons use the label of "feminist" to describe themselves, while 83 percent say they support equality of opportunity for women – this included higher support from men (86%) than women (81%).

 Sexuality

 Feminist views on sexuality vary, and have differed by historical period and by cultural context.
 Feminist attitudes to female sexuality have taken a few different directions.
 Matters such as the sex industry, sexual representation in the media, and issues regarding consent to sex under conditions of male dominance have been particularly controversial among feminists.
 This debate has culminated in the late 1970s and the 1980s, in what came to be known as the feminist sex wars, which pitted anti-pornography feminism against sex-positive feminism, and parts of the feminist movement were deeply divided by these debates.
 Feminists have taken a variety of positions on different aspects of the sexual revolution from the 1960s and 70s.
 Over the course of the 1970s, a large number of influential women accepted lesbian and bisexual women as part of feminism.
+In heterosexual dating feminists have recognized gendered dating norms as unjust and feminist women have shifted towards initiating and taking the first steps during dating.